Estimated Tax Payments for US Expats: Rules, Deadlines & More

 What Is the Underpayment Penalty for Estimated Tax Payments?

 Taxpayers who fail to submit estimated tax payments when required are subject to an underpayment penalty.
 This penalty is not applied as a static percentage or flat fee.
-Rather, it will vary based on the following:
+Instead, it will vary based on the following:

 - The total amount of unpaid taxes